 Laura L. Linden

-Nancy Johnson Nicholas (BS ’55, General Home Economics) provided the gift that honored her aunt, Laura Linden (BA ’28, L&S; MA ’29, L&S) and added her to the 100 Women roster.
-After Linden retired from teaching high school in Indiana, she returned to her hometown of Madison.
+Nancy Johnson Nicholas (BS 1955 Home Economics) provided the gift that honored her aunt, Laura Linden (1908-2008) (BA 1928 French & Italian; MA 1929 French) and added her to the 100 Women roster.
+After Laura retired from teaching high school in Indiana, she returned to her hometown of Madison.
 She lived for many years on Langdon Street, volunteered at the Madison Public Library and audited classes at UW-Madison.
-Linden supported many organizations including medical and health programs, environmental initiatives, the UW Marching Band and the Badger women’s basketball team.
-Nancy Nicholas has followed the example of her aunt’s generosity, giving not only this 100 Women gift, but also the $8 million lead gift that kicked off the School’s building campaign in 2004.
+Laura supported many organizations including medical and health programs, environmental initiatives, the UW Marching Band and the Badger women’s basketball team.
+Nancy Nicholas has followed the example of her aunt’s generosity, giving not only this 100 Women gift, but also the $8 million lead gift that kicked off the School of Human Ecology’s building campaign in 2004.
+The Laura Linden Discovery Garden, named in Laura’s memory, offers the Preschool Laboratory’s children a place to explore outdoors.

-Dorothy “Dottie” Luening (MS ’64, Home Economics Cooperative Extension) once traveled the state in all weather to talk about estate planning at Homemaker Club meetings and discuss budgeting with farm families across their kitchen table.
+Dorothy “Dottie” Luening (MS 1964 Home Economics Cooperative Extension) once traveled the state in all weather to talk about estate planning at Homemaker Club meetings and discuss budgeting with farm families across their kitchen table.
 She developed lesson plans for county agents and wrote UW-Extension bulletins on such topics as “Family Estate Planning,” “Our Family Records,” and “Problems Facing Consumers.”
-Luening began her career as a home economics agent in Racine County, where she did a twice weekly radio show on WRJN and published regularly in the Racine Journal-Times and Burlington Standard Press.
-Her column in the Burlington paper, “Dits from Dot,” provided a variety of information to homemakers.
-In recognition of her expertise and communications success, Luening was promoted to district leader.
-She then moved to Madison in the early 1960s to work in the state extension office and pursue her master’s degree.
-In Madison, Luening and her husband Robert, former UW-Extension farm management specialist, both worked with another 100 Woman honoree, Consumer Science Professor Louise Young, and the three became friends, along with another honoree, Jane Graf.
-Luening was also involved in various community activities and volunteered in the Microfilm Reading Room of the State Historical Society Library.
+Dottie began her career as a home economics agent in Racine County, where she did a twice-weekly radio show on WRJN and published regularly in the Racine Journal-Times and Burlington Standard Press.
+Her column, “Dits from Dot,” provided a variety of information to homemakers.
+In recognition of her expertise and communications success, Dottie was promoted to district leader.
+She moved to Madison in the early 1960s to work in the state extension office and pursue her master’s degree.
+Dottie and her husband Robert (BS 1961 Agricultural Education; MS 1968 Agricultural Economics), former UW-Extension farm management specialist, both worked with another 100 Woman honoree, Consumer Science Professor Louise Young, and the three became friends, along with another honoree, Jane Graff.
+Dottie was also involved in various community activities and volunteered in the Microfilm Reading Room of the State Historical Society Library.

 Jean N. Manchester

-Jean N. Manchester completed one of the first 100 Women Campaign gifts – not to ensure her own recognition, though she will receive a lasting honor, but because she believes in the work of Human Ecology.
+Jean N. Manchester (1926-2017) (BS 1948 Home Economics Education) completed one of the first 100 Women Campaign gifts – not to ensure her own recognition, though she will receive a lasting honor, but because she believes in the work of Human Ecology.
 “This is my school.
 It gave me much when I was in college and I want to support it,” she said.
-She also aims “to stimulate giving and to publicize that there is this opportunity to give.”
+She also aimed “to stimulate giving and to publicize that there is this opportunity to give.”
 Jean encouraged alumni to give to projects they believe in.
 “Women need to give to reflect their values and to ensure that these values continue.”
 If they are married, “their husbands must also realize this.”
+Jean was a pioneer in many areas of her life, including being the first woman to chair the UW Foundation Board of Directors in 1996, and being the founding chair of the UW Women’s Philanthropy Council and a founding member of the School of Human Ecology’s Board of Visitors.
+In 1995 Jean received the Distinguished Alumni Award from the Wisconsin Alumni Association.

 Abby L. Marlatt